 Consult your state’s early learning framework

-Choose your preschool developmental assessment
+Choose your developmental assessment

-A child assessment is a helpful resource you can share with parents to keep them updated on their child’s progress and how they can continue their child’s learning at home.
-At the end of the day, parents want to make sure their children are on track, and a comprehensive assessment is a great way to keep them informed.
+A child assessment is a helpful resource you can share with families to keep them updated on their child’s progress and how they can continue learning at home.
+Families want to ensure their children are on track, and a comprehensive assessment is a great way to keep them informed.

 Infant lesson plans

-Don’t panic—you don’t need to write an entirely separate lesson plan for each infant every week!
-Rather, think about lesson plans that speak to the whole group, with a small section dedicated to each infant’s individual development.
+Don’t panic—you don’t need to write an entirely different lesson plan for each infant every week!
+Instead, think about lesson plans that apply to the whole group with a small section dedicated to each infant’s individual development.

 Toddler lesson plans